The format used in presenting the data concerning each combat mission carried out by each individual aircraft of the 380th Bomb Group is as follows:

 FURTHER EXPLANATION OF INFORMATION CONTAINED IN EACH ENTRY

 As noted in the Introduction, the 380th Bomb Group spent most of its almost two-year service in the Australia/New Guinea area under the operational control of the Northwest Area Command, Royal Australian Air Force (RAAF).
-However, on at last four different occasions, large elements of the Group were transferred to New Guinea to take part in expanded operations there, such as during major landings, etc. During this period, the 380th was under the direct control of the Fifth Bomber Command as were all the other heavy bombers of the 5th Air Force.
+However, on at least four different occasions, large elements of the Group were transferred to New Guinea to take part in expanded operations there, such as during major landings, etc. During this period, the 380th was under the direct control of the Fifth Bomber Command as were all the other heavy bombers of the 5th Air Force.

 Needless to say, each of these organizations had different schemes for designating each mission for command purposes and for historical record keeping.

 The Royal Australian Air Force used a numbering system from 1 to 49 to successively designate a group of missions.
 At first, these encompassed all offensive missions carried out from Northern Territory but with the arrival of the 380th, a separate count was kept of the 380th's missions and a separate list or listings for other squadrons with different aircraft.

 Missions were coded in the records with a three-letter block followed by a number in the range of 1-49 or 50-99.
 The three-letter block was derived from the location of the unit's headquarters.
 Thus in the case of the 380th this three-letter block was FEN for Fenton Strip (June 1943-October 1944) or DAR for Darwin Air Base (October 1944-move to The Philippines in February 1945).